BenD780x9/Klipper-for-Ender_3_v2/README.md

 ## Configuring BMG
 **This part is very important so don't skip it**\
-To use BMG you need to calculate the rotation_distance in your printer.
+To use BMG you need to calculate `rotation_distance` in your printer.
 I calculated it with [this klipper guide](https://www.klipper3d.org/Rotation_Distance.html?h=bmg#calibrating-rotation_distance-on-extruders)\
 but if you dont understand use [this video](https://www.youtube.com/watch?v=4PgOdES7n8Y)